Nonparametric inference for discretely sampled L\'evy processes: Results

 This condition is the same as the one in \cite{gug3}, cf.\ also \cite{belomestny}.

-\begin{cnd} Let the bandwidth $h$ depend on $n$ and be such that $h=(\eta\log n)^{-1/2}$ with $0<\eta<\Sigma^{-2}/2.$ \end{cnd}
+\begin{cnd} Let the bandwidth $h=h_n$ depend on $n$ and be such that $h_n=(\eta\log n)^{-1/2}$ with $0<\eta<1/(2\Sigma^{2}).$ \end{cnd}

 This condition is similar to the one given in \cite{gug3}.
-Notice that in order to keep our notation compact, we suppress the dependence of $h$ on $n.$ On a more conceptual level, observe that in general $\sigma$ determines how fast the characteristic function $\phi_{X_1}$ decays at plus and minus infinity.
-Thus the knowledge of $\Sigma$ gives us a lower bound on the rate of decay of $\phi_{X_1}.$ The fact that the bandwidth $h$ depends on $\Sigma$ has a parallel in the condition on the smoothing parameter in \cite{comte}, see Remark $4.2$ there, and also arises in deconvolution problems with unknown error distribution, see \cite{matias}.
+Notice that in order to keep our notation compact, we will suppress the dependence of $h_n$ on $n$ in the notation.
+The fact that the bandwidth $h$ depends on $\Sigma$ has a parallel in the condition on the smoothing parameter in \cite{comte}, see Remark $4.2$ there, and also arises in deconvolution problems with unknown error distribution, see \cite{matias}.
 As usual in kernel estimation, see e.g.\ p.\ 7 in \cite{tsyb}, a choice of $h$ establishes a trade-off between the bias and the variance of the estimator: too small an $h$ will result in an estimator with small bias but large variance, while too large an $h$ results in the estimator with large bias but small variance.
-From Theorems \ref{thm-rho} and \ref{lowbound-thm} it will follow that the choice of $\rho$ as in Condition \ref{conditionh} is optimal in a sense that it asymptotically minimises the order of the mean square error of the estimator $\hat{\rho}$ at a fixed point $x.$
+From Theorems \ref{thm-rho} and \ref{lowbound-thm} it will follow that the choice of $\rho$ as in Condition \ref{conditionh} is optimal in one particular situation in a sense that it asymptotically minimises the order of the mean square error of the estimator $\hat{\rho}$ at a fixed point $x.$

 \begin{cnd} Let the kernel $w$ be the sinc kernel: $w(x)=\sin x/(\pi x).$ \end{cnd}